En-Be/Linaeyeux_Processing/README.md

 # Linaeyeux

-A color organ (a machine/application for generating and performing lumia, or light music, through a novel interface) with features for graphism (the expression of abstract thought in material symbols).
+A color organ or light synthesizer (a machine/application for generating and performing lumia, or light music, through a novel interface) with features for graphism (the expression of abstract thought in material symbols).

 *Linae is latin for line, yeux is french for light.*

-Inspired by Thomas Wilfred and his clavilux, and Fry and his holophonor.
+Inspired by Thomas Wilfred and his clavilux, and Fry and his holophonor, and Hime and her spaceship.

 ## User stories